 C# feature highlight: Span<T>

-Span<T> is a type-safe and memory-safe representation of a contiguous region of arbitrary memory, you can think of it like a window that you position on a memory location, whatever this memory is located on the heap, the stack or even be formed of unmanaged memory.
+Span<T> is a type-safe and memory-safe representation of a contiguous region of arbitrary memory.
+You can think of it as a window that you position on a memory location, whether this memory is located on the heap, on the stack, or is even made of unmanaged memory.

-Span<T>, which was introduced with C# 7.2, is a ref struct, which also began with C# 7.2.
-A ref struct is allocated on the stack and can't escape on the heap which introduces some limitations to their usage :
+Span<T>, which was introduced with C# 7.2, is a ref struct, which also started with C# 7.2.
+A ref struct is allocated on the stack and can't escape to the heap, which introduces some limitations to its usage:

 However, Span<T> can be used as a type of method arguments or return values.

-If you need an equivalent of Span<T> but that can be stored to the heap Memory<T> is probably the option that will suits the best for you but I won't cover this type in this article.
+If you need an equivalent of Span<T> that can be stored on the heap, Memory<T> is probably the option that will suit you best, but I won't cover this type in this article.

-Span<T> has a variant type called System.ReadOnlySpan<T> which enabled read-only access and works with immutable data types like System.String.
+Span<T> has a variant type called System.ReadOnlySpan<T> which enables read-only access and works with immutable data types like System.String.

 Span<T> and ReadOnlySpan<T> can be represented like this:

-When to use Span<T> and ReadOnlySpan<T>?
+When should you use Span<T> and ReadOnlySpan<T>?
 These two types are very useful tools when you need to improve the speed and/or when you need to reduce the allocations of your code.
-Let's see some examples by using it with strings and arrays, which are probably the most common usecases for "standard" developers.
+Let's see some examples using them with strings and arrays, which are probably the most common use cases for "standard" developers.

 Using ReadOnlySpan<T> with System.String

-Assume the following scenario: you receive an invoice number which is composed by the year of the invoice, the month, an id for the customer and the amount of the invoice (let's say "2022-06-123-600" for example) and you want to parse the string to deconstruct these 4 informations.
+Assume the following scenario: you receive an invoice number which is composed of the year of the invoice, the month, an id for the customer and the amount of the invoice (let's say "2022-06-123-600" for example) and you want to parse the string to deconstruct these 4 pieces of information.

 Without using Span<T> you could do something like this: